Prep football: Kennedy pulls away from Senior in playoff opener

 Kennedy (3-3) advanced to play an opponent yet to be determined; the Iowa High School Athletic Association is expected to release third- and fourth-round pods at noon today.

-But this one will sting the Rams for a while: Senior mustered just 20 yards of second-half offense prior to a desperation scoring drive in the final minute.
+But this one will sting for a while: Senior mustered just 20 yards of second-half offense prior to a desperation scoring drive in the final minute.
 The Rams led, 10-7, at halftime.

+"Tonight was a bitter pill to swallow and it just wasn’t our night and it wasn’t in the cards for us," Senior coach Dale Ploessl said.
+"Kennedy played a good game and we just weren’t able to execute the way we needed to execute.
+Sad way to end, but it was a fun year with the kids.

+"A lot of things going on this year, just glad we were able to play seven, eight games and give those kids a great experience to be able to play this year."

-Standout Senior running back Cain McWilliams ran for 29 yards on 13 carries, and quarterback Jack Gilligan was 10-for-22 for 134 yards and a touchdown.
+Standout Rams running back Cain McWilliams ran for 29 yards on 13 carries, and quarterback Jack Gilligan was 10-for-22 for 134 yards and a touchdown.

-The Rams took an early 7-0 lead on McWilliams’ 10-yard touchdown run early in the second quarter.
-Senior led, 10-7, at halftime after Jacob Konrardy connected for a 27-yard field goal.
+Senior took an early 7-0 lead on McWilliams’ 10-yard touchdown run early in the second quarter.
+Senior led by three at the break after Jacob Konrardy connected for a 27-yard field goal with eight seconds left in the half.

-White’s first touchdown came from 5 yards out and capped a 12-play, 83-yard drive.
+White’s first touchdown came from 5 yards out immediately following Senior's touchdown and capped a 12-play, 83-yard drive.

 The second half got off to an ignominious start for the Rams, and never really got any better.